curious-codist/V1t_CTF_2025_Writeup/README.md

 # V1t_CTF_2025_Writeup
-Writeup for some of the problems I solved in the V1t CTF 2025 Also, the challenges can be found at [Here](https://ctf.v1t.site/challenges)
+Writeup for some of the problems I solved in the V1t CTF 2025 Also, the challenges can be found at [Here](https://ctf.v1t.site/challenges) I did 4 Rev's in this one, btw.

 # Challenge 1 - Python 0bf(Rev)
 In this challenge, we are given an .py file.
 Opening which, we are met by a zlib decompressing a reversed base64 string.